 Basic Features -- Anything that isn’t part of your premium/paid model should be available for free access at all times.
 Making everyone register to get a taste of what you have to offer will push people away.

-UX Design is all about intuition.
-You have to put yourself in the shoes of the visitor, you have to become the person who will visit your site, not the designer who thinks that everything he does is the right way to do it.
+UX Design is a beautiful hybrid of intuition, creativity, and technical skills.
+You have to put yourself in the shoes of the user.
+You have to become the person who will visit your site, not the designer who thinks that everything he does is the right way to do it.

 Author Bio: Alex Ivanovs is a freelance contractor with a background in inbound marketing.
 He constantly works with the leading web tech brands to help them meet their business goals.
 Find more of his work on Colorlib, and connect with him on LinkedIn.